Our Teachers:

 MISS Jenn

-Ms. Jenn, who was a referral from two other current PSA teachers, started at the school during the 2018 School Year and has been our preschool teacher for the last 5 years.
-She has a BS in Childhood Studies from Plymouth State University and has been a preschool teacher in MA and NH for 15 years.
+Miss Jenn, who was a referral from two other current PSA teachers, started at the school during the 2018 School Year and has been our preschool teacher for the last 7 years.
+She has a BS in Childhood Studies from Plymouth State University and has been a preschool teacher in MA and NH for 17 years.
 Before coming to PSA, she worked at Another Place to Grow, in Arlington.
-Miss Jenn is our Director in Charge at PSA.
+Miss Jenn is now our Director in Charge at PSA.
 Here is what she has to say on the Reggio approach, “We draw attention to the kids’ work, which other schools don’t often do.
 I was so happy teaching at the school that I brought my own child here too.”

 MISS Lana

-Ms. Lana has a BS in Teaching from Northeastern University.
+Miss Lana has a BS in Teaching from Northeastern University.
 She is a MA licensed teacher across ALL grades and completed her student teaching at Boston Latin.
-She has worked at PSA for 7 years and began at the school in 2016 when we moved to Cross Street.
+She has worked at PSA for 9 years and began at the school in 2016 when we moved to Cross Street.
 Upon our Grand Opening, Miss Lana and Miss Kimberly co-taught in the school’s preschool classroom together.
 Lana is now also a Head Teacher at PSA.
 Here is what she has to say on the Reggio approach, PSA is not a daycare.
 It is a preschool with extended day options, where our Reggio approach uses both the hands-on learning and experiences with nature to discover.
 Our curriculum is driven by the kids’ focuses, and we relate age-appropriate academics, math, science, pre-reading, pre-writing, and literacy toward the children’s interests, which we use to structure our themes.
 PSA generates their goals of the classroom using the same curriculum as the Winchester Public Schools.”

-MISS Rai-Ann
+MISS Rai-An

 MISS Fiona

-Ms. Fiona has worked at PSA for 11 years and has a BA in Physics from Oberlin College, OH.
+Miss Fiona has worked at PSA for 13 years and has a BA in Physics from Oberlin College, OH.
 She began her journey into education and the Reggio approach by collaborating directly with our leader Ms. Kimberly in the preschool classroom in 2012.
 Here is what she has to say on the Reggio approach, “The students can learn based on experiencing things rather than just being told facts about the world around them.
 It helps them understand the material quicker and teaches them to adapt when things change.
 If we see butterflies outside, and the children get excited, we can teach them about the life cycle of a butterfly and even show them it while it’s happening in a safe environment.”

 MISS Diana